PauloFelipeM/laravel-filament-starter-kit/README.md

 - SPA (Single Page Application)
 - API - Token based authentication

-The project is built using PHP 8.2+, and it follows the latest best practices for building secure and scalable web applications.
+#### Project is built using PHP 8.2+, and it follows the latest best practices for building secure and scalable web applications.

-# Packages:
+### Packages:

 - Laravel 12
 - Livewire 3